MENU

 Fat.
 A serving of whole cow's milk contains about 8 g of fat, of which more than half is saturated fat (USDA n.d.).
 A serving of rice milk contains a similar amount of fat as low-fat milk but no saturated fat (DREAM n.d.-c).

 Carbohydrates.
 An 8 oz serving of whole or low-fat cow's milk contains about 12 to 13 g of total carbohydrate, almost all of which is in the form of the naturally occurring milk sugar, lactose (Singhal, Baker, and Baker 2017).
 An 8 oz serving of rice milk contains about 23 g of total carbohydrates, of which about 10 g is added sugar (DREAM n.d.-c).
 The remaining 13 g of carbohydrate is starch.
-Most commercial rice milks contain no fiber.
+Most commercial rice milk contains no fiber.

 Vitamins and Minerals.
-Commercially produced, fortified rice milks may contain similar levels of calcium, vitamins A, D, and B12 as cow's milk (USDA n.d.), because these nutrients have been added to the beverage during the production process.
+Commercially produced, fortified rice milk may contain similar levels of calcium, vitamins A, D, and B12 as cow's milk (USDA n.d.), because these nutrients have been added to the beverage during the production process.
 Unfortified rice milk (without any added vitamins and minerals), such as homemade rice milk, is not a source of these nutrients (DREAM n.d.-d).

 What are the potential health benefits of rice milk?

-Rice milk is safe for people who have allergies to cow's milk, because it does not contain any milk protein.
+Rice milk is safe for people who have allergies to cow's milk because it does not contain any milk protein.
 In the United States, foods that contain any of the eight major food allergens—or proteins derived from these foods—must include a disclosure on the label (FDA 2018).
 Dairy is the most common major food allergen.
 Allergies to soy and tree nuts, the base ingredients of other plant-based milks, are also common (FDA 2018).
 Although allergy to rice is possible, rice is not among the common allergens in the United States, making rice milk a safe choice for many people with allergies to dairy, soy, or nuts.

 Because rice milk does not contain any lactose, it is suitable for adults with lactose intolerance.
 Lactose-free cow's milk is also suitable for individuals with lactose intolerance and is widely available in the United States.